TashaTJ/birthday-book-v2/README.md

 ## Terminal Compatibility

-Birthday Book is to be used and deployed via Heroku, and the terminal template provided by Code institute.
-It is not compatibal with a local terminal as certain display positioning would be affected, even if the functionality of the programme would be unaltered.
+Birthday Book is to be used and deployed via Heroku, and the terminal template provided by Code Institute.
+It is not compatible with a local terminal as certain positioning would be affected, even if the functionality of the programme would be unaltered.

 ### Heroku terminal: